Skip to main content

 , more time and attention could have been devoted to keeping the brewery afloat.
 Instead of being mired in start-up costs, loads of cash would have been saved by leaving the product labeling unchanged - everything from bottles and cans to brewery trucks, signs, cartons, letterhead, envelopes, etc. Additionally, with no Swiss motif to worry about, a much more cost-effective remodeling job could have taken place, concentrating only on the plant's critical needs, such as upgrading the offices and brewing equipment.

 Even though production of West Virginia Pilsner continued, new ownership opted to change the memorable slogan, "West Virginia - That'll win ya!" to - "West Virginia - Brewed to win ya!"
-The original was a bold statement of excellence that projected confidence to both old and new consumers of West Virginia Beer & Ale.
+The original slogan was a bold statement of excellence that projected confidence to both old and new consumers of West Virginia Beer & Ale.
 The re-vamped slogan appeared to be aimed at consumers who did not yet exist.
 It lacked confidence, coming off more as a plea; thus, confusing the brand's otherwise solid link to the past.

 Conversely, their slogan for Charge was quite imaginative: "Take Charge, The Bold American Premium Beer" - with another, lesser-known permutation directed at baby-boom hipsters, "Young America is Taking Charge."
 This second slogan itself was a stroke of genius because at the time much of young America was seeking out lesser-known brands of beer made by obscure companies.
 Boomers traveling in the U.K and Europe had tasted so-called "real" beer; and Charge was a "real" European style beer.